ropensci/roweb3/content/blog/2022-09-08-contributing/index.md

 * [Use Cases](/usecases/): check how our R packages or resources have been used.

-* [Blog](/blog/): browse our technical notes to see packages updates, how-to and examples.
+* [Blog](/blog/): browse our blog posts and technical notes to see packages updates, how-to and examples.
 You can find articles written by our community members.
-If you feel inspired, our [guide explains how to contribute a blog post](https://blogguide.ropensci.org/).
+If you feel inspired, our [Blog Guide](https://blogguide.ropensci.org/) explains how to contribute a blog post.

 * [rOpenSci Packages: Development, Maintenance, and Peer Review](https://devguide.ropensci.org/): this book contains our guidelines for creating and testing R packages and our process for peer review.